-^{3.} What do we need to know about God's Kingdom?

-Kingdom?
+3 We have already learned a lot about God's name, Jehovah.
+And to some extent we have discussed God's will-what he has done and will yet do for mankind.
+To what, though, was Jesus referring when he told us to pray: "Let your Kingdom come"?
+What is God's Kingdom?
 How will its coming sanctify God's name, or make it holy?
 And how is the coming of the Kingdom related to the doing of God's will?